rphln/Swordsong/mechanics.md

 through a number of preparation phases.

 1. One of the players will be randomly chosen to be the “starting player”.
-This to determines the turn order, the draft order and the allocation of the map halves.
+This determines the turn order, the draft order and the allocation of the map halves.

 2. In the draft phase, both players will take turns choosing their